RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 My job failed with "out of memory error".
 What should i do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your job was removed by SLURM because it exceeded its memory request.
+Your job was removed by Slurm because it exceeded its memory request.
 All queues have TODO <</hpc3/slurm#_hpc3_queue_structure, specific associated memory>>.
 You need to increase the memory requirements for your job.
 See examples in
 TODO <</hpc3/examples#,this guide>>.